mtcs/rnet/README.md

 * __Cmake__ is a cross-platform free software program for managing the build process of software using a compiler-independent method.

+> For Mac OS users
+> Calling gcc in the command line actually calls for XCode's LLVM, which uses clang and does not currently support openMP.
+To compile you must first download a working version of gcc (with homebrew?) and set cmake to work with it:
+> `CC=[path-to-gcc] CXX=[path-to-g++] cmake ../src`

 ### Optional:

 * __CCMake__ The "ccmake" executable is the CMake curses interface.